itskipronoh/DeepSME-Copilot-AI/README.md

 The quickest way is to use your local environment for development.
 You can also deploy directly to Azure for production use.

 > [!IMPORTANT]
-> If you want to run this application entirely locally using Ollama, follow the instructions in the [Local Development with Ollama](#local-development-with-ollama) section.
+> If you want to run this application entirely locally using Ollama, install [Ollama](https://ollama.com) and the required models first.

 ### Prerequisites